 If you intend to conduct business with Vietnam, you should be aware of the ways in which its culture differs from that of the UK.
 As members of a collectivist society, the Vietnamese often prioritise the needs of the group over those of the individual; so, the welfare of family or the community will be favoured over business or individual concerns.

 It is also very important to ‘save face’ in Vietnamese culture.
 This often involves avoiding confrontation and telling others what they want to hear, rather than directly and publicly tackling issues.
 Criticising someone in public or failing to keep promises are examples of ways in which it is possible to lose face in Vietnamese society.
 It is, therefore, important that you act with integrity when doing business with Vietnam.

-A shirt and tie is acceptable business wear “everyday” meetings.
-You may wish to wear a jacket for more formal events.
-Women tend to wear formal business attire which covers the shoulders.
+For meetings, a shirt and tie is suitable, though men may wish to wear a jacket for more formal events.
+Women often wear more formal business wear, covering the shoulders.

 Women in business

 In the major urban areas of Vietnam, such as Hanoi and Ho Chi Minh City, women are considered equals and thus receive similar salaries to men.
 However, in more conservative, rural areas this is not often the case.